 A comprehensive eye test with Optical Express in Ireland will identify early signs of eye disease, such as glaucoma and cataracts, as well as checking for a number of other general health conditions.
 Early diagnosis can prevent or delay more serious damage.
 Your optometrist will advise you on how frequently you should have an eye test, but for most people, it's every two years.

 Your eye test will analyse various aspects of your eye health, including your lifestyle, current prescription, eye pressure and muscle strength – all of which helps your optometrist to formulate a detailed iScan report.
-We also offer home eye care to qualifying patients.

 You'll complete a health and lifestyle questionnaire, as many health conditions and lifestyle choices can have an impact on your vision.
 Armed with this information, your optometrist can then offer you the best care and advice.